Moths of North Carolina

 Habitats: This species is a fairly generalist feeder on members of the red oak group, particularly Northern Red Oak (Eiseman, 2019).
 Populations occur in a variety of urban and forested landscapes with the host plants.

 Larval Host Plants: Eiseman (2019) listed the following oaks as hosts: Southern Red Oak (Q. falcata), Bear Oak (Q. ilicifolia), Laurel Oak (Q. laurifolia), Sand Post Oak (Q. margarettae), Water Oak (Q. nigra), Pin Oak (Q. palustris), Northern Red Oak (Q. rubra) and Post Oak (Q. stellata).
-Tracy Feldman found mines on Southern Red Oak and Water Oak in North Carolina. - View
+In North Carolina, mines have been recorded on Southern Red Oak, Water Oak, Post Oak, Sand Post Oak, and Live Oak (Q. virginiana). - View

 Observation Methods: The adults are attracted to lights, and the adults can be reared from the upper-surface mines.
 The leaf mines are similar to those of C. conglomeratella, so adults should be reared to accurately document this species.